 While managing your sleep and stress levels can make a great difference, if you want to prevent hair loss as soon as possible, take MSM or methylsulfonylmethane.
 It’s a compound that can be found in animal products, algae, and vegetables.

 MSM helps build up keratin in your body to strengthen your hair and nail health.
 This compound is also known for boosting hair health because it is rich in sulfur, a substance needed to make cystine that, a sulfur amino acid which is known to help produce keratin.

 People who go on a low carb eating plan they are often found consuming bone broth as well.
 Also known as liquid gold, bone broth is quite popular for its profound health

 This substance is known for enhancing hair health for being rich in collagen and its positive impact on the gut.

 Collagen in hair is that part of your hair follicle that creates new hair.
 When your body is collagen-deficient, the deficiency can cause premature hair loss.

-When you go on a keto diet, make sure you find collagen made to be taken in your keto diet.
+When you go on a keto diet, make sure you find collagen adapted for a low carb life.